psarakish/Galaxy-Clustering/README.md

 * Through [TOPCAT (Tool for OPerations on Catalogues And Tables)](https://www.star.bris.ac.uk/~mbt/topcat/) all HECATE galaxies were cross matched with the galaxies of the other catalogs.

-* The resulted galaxy subset
+* The resulted galaxy subset was refined by applying velocity based filtering criteria.

+  A total of **11517** HECATE galaxies were found to be part of well known nearby clusters or groups and were involved in the **semi-supervised** method proposed.

 ## Results